TeamWaggles/Terraform-LabDay/README.md

 # Terraform-LabDay
-Lab created for the use of Channel SE team
+Lab created for testing purposes

 ## How do I get everything I need installed?